baggepinnen/DiskDataProviders.jl/docs/src/index.md

 ```
 notice that you have to provide `nchannels`, which is `1` if the input is a matrix.

+# Preprocess data
+All functionality in this package operates on serialized, preprocessed data files.
+Serialized files are fast to read, and storing already preprocessed data cuts down on overhead.
+This package does currently not support arbitrary file formats.
+The files are read using Julias built in deserializer.

 # Exported functions and types
 ## Index